leonardoks16/astrid-client/README.md

-# astrid-client, your new alternative
+# astrid-client, a new alternative
 A REAL Platform Agnostic GraphQL Client, made with javascript and love.
+Deal with GraphQL in a blazing fast way

 ## Usage:
 ### Create connection to GraphQL endpoint